HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-softmax                                  Yes      Yes      Yes       No       No        No       No     torch.special xlog1py                                  Yes      Yes      No        No       No        No       No     torch.special xlogy                                    Yes      Yes      Yes       No       No        No       No     torch.special batched_nms                              Yes      No       No        No       No        No       No     torchvision.ops nms                                      Yes      No       No        No       No        No       No     torchvision.ops roi_align                                Yes      No       No        No       No        No       No     torchvision.ops
+softmax                                  Yes      Yes      Yes       No       No        No       No     torch.special xlog1py                                  Yes      Yes      No        No       No        No       No     torch.special xlogy                                    Yes      Yes      Yes       No       No        No       No     torch.special batched_nms                              Yes      Yes      No        No       No        No       No     torchvision.ops nms                                      Yes      Yes      No        No       No        No       No     torchvision.ops roi_align                                Yes      No       No        No       No        No       No     torchvision.ops
 ====================================  ======== ======== ======== ========= ========= ======== ========  ======================